ERC725Alliance/erc725.js/README.md

 # ERC725.js

-This library allows for interfacing with ERC725(Y) compliant contract instances on Ethereum type blockchains supporting the EVM.
+This library allows for interfacing with ERC725Y compliant contract on an EVM using the [ERC725YJSONSchema](https://github.com/lukso-network/LIPs/blob/master/LSPs/LSP-2-ERC725YJSONSchema.md).

+For more information see [Documentation](https://erc725js.readthedocs.io/en/latest/).

-**This package is currently in early stages of development, use only for testing or experimentation purposes**
+*This package is currently in early stages of development, use only for testing or experimentation purposes*

 ## Installation